cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 ### Step 1 - Launch a client instance

-Launch an instance in Openstack, connect it to the same network as the HTTP server.
+Launch an instance in OpenStack, connect it to the same network as the HTTP server.

 ### Step 2 - Install Cloudify CLI